 Dear Home Ec 101,

-This has helped with the skin irritations immensely.
+This has helped with skin irritations immensely.
 However, now that we’ve been using it for a while, I’ve noticed our towels never smell “fresh”, even when they are straight from the dryer.
 It isn’t the typical musty or moldy smell you might get when leaving them in the washer too long and not truly stinky but just not nice.

 Breathless in Bel-Air

-You are in luck, what you seem to be experiencing is a simple case of detergent build up.
+You are in luck.
+What you seem to be experiencing is a simple case of detergent build-up.

-*Note* Apparel should not be over-dried, this causes premature wear.
+*Note* Apparel should not be over-dried; this causes premature wear.

-I have pretty severe allergies, myself, and I’ve found that orange peels, cloves, vanilla, or real cinnamon tend not to bother me.
+I have pretty severe allergies, and I’ve found that orange peels, cloves, vanilla, or natural cinnamon tend not to bother me.
 It’s their synthetic counterparts that set off the sneeze machine.